 .”) has also been

-modified; svn diff will show that
+modified; svn diff shows that

-svn:mergeinfo property has been either
+svn:mergeinfo property has been created.

 After performing the merge, you might also need to resolve

 update—or possibly make some small edits to get

 things working properly.
 (Remember, just because there are